nyoom-engineering/oxocarbon-vscode/README.md

 ### Language Support

-Any language with a textmate parser and/or semantic highlghting support is supported (i.e. almost all of them)
+Any language with a TextMate parser and/or semantic highlighting support is supported (i.e. almost all of them).

 Oxocarbon also provides handrolled syntax highlighting for: